fsantanna-no/ce0-old/README.md

 var y: List = x.Item!                   -- after: Item(2,$List)
 ```

-Finally, it is also possible to loose ownership without transferring to anyone.
+Finally, it is also possible to make a "void transfer" through a `set`
+statement.
-In this case, the value without owner will be deallocated immediately:
+In this case, the value with lost ownership will be deallocated immediately:

 ```
 var x: List = Item(1, $List)    -- previous value